 Compared to traditional web development, headless architecture unlocks plenty of benefits and new ways of building digital experiences at scale.
 Here are the main advantages of implementing a headless architecture:

-A headless commerce architecture can power eCommerce stores and deliver the same benefits as a headless CMS but focused on digital commerce.
-Headless eCommerce platforms enable merchants to build online stores the way they want and use third-party REST APIs to enhance their functionalities by decoupling the frontend and backend.
+A headless commerce architecture can power ecommerce stores and deliver the same benefits as a headless CMS but focused on digital commerce.
+Headless ecommerce platforms enable merchants to build online stores the way they want and use third-party REST APIs to enhance their functionalities by decoupling the frontend and backend.

-Another major benefit of headless eCommerce is that it allows non-technical users to build better commerce experiences that are SEO optimized, fast, efficient under heavy traffic loads, high-converting, and eye-catching.
+Another major benefit of headless eCommerce is that it allows non-technical users to build better commerce experiences that are SEO-optimized, fast, efficient under heavy traffic loads, high-converting, and eye-catching.
 In addition, this model of digital commerce makes it easy for merchants to mix and match tools to build customized commerce engines that allow omnichannel experiences.

 One of the main tenets of the headless approach is "create once and publish everywhere."
 Omnichannel marketing fulfills this promise by enabling users to create content on the backend and present it to different frontends configured for many devices using a REST API or GraphQL.

 Following an omnichannel strategy gives merchants granular control over what kind of digital experiences they present, thereby delighting customers and opening the door for delivering shopping experiences to emerging channels such as IoT devices, digital signage, and mobile devices.
+Headless architecture also supports rapid experimentation with new digital channels or emerging technologies, such as voice assistants and AR/VR.

 Another solid business benefit of going headless is the possibility of leveraging any frontend.
 Unfortunately, frontend developers don't like WordPress because it places too many constraints and prevents them from using modern technologies, methodologies (like jamstack), and tools to build better, faster digital experiences.

 Monolithic platforms like WordPress use the theme-based WP engine.
 This precludes you from using modern tools and getting better results.
 Headless technology unlocks the door for faster, more performant ways of presenting content like JavaScript frameworks and static site generators.
+Additionally, headless architecture allows for faster loading times by leveraging modern frameworks that are built for speed.

 WordPress and Drupal can scale, but only if you add new plugins.
 However, if you add too many, they'll become slow, bloated behemoths that make it cumbersome to maintain and create new content.
 Also, becoming reliant on plugins created by random community members is risky since they could be discontinued or not updated regularly which will create problems whenever WordPress or Drupal release a new version.
 So not only can they leave your site bloated but your site might not even work right after a while.